return42/sphkerneldoc/linux_src_doc/block/blk-timeout_c.rst

 Each request has its own timer, and as it is added to the queue, we set up the timer.
 When the request completes, we cancel the timer.
-Queue lock must be held for the non-mq case, mq case doesn't care.

 ..
 This file was automatic generated / don't edit.